RP6502-OS

 int _exec(const char *argv, int size)

 The virtual _exec is called by ria_execl() and ria_execv().
-Be aware of the one difference from the execl() and execv() you may be used to.
-Because RAM is precious, the path is only supplied once, not again in argv[0].
-The launched ROM will see argv[0] as the filename.
+Note one difference from the execl() and execv() you may know: because RAM is precious, the path is supplied once, not again in argv[0].
+The launched ROM sees argv[0] as the filename.

-The data sent by _exec() will be checked for pointer safety and sanity, but will assume the path points to a loadable ROM file.
-If EINVAL is returned, the argv buffer is cleared so further attempts to _argv() will return an empty set.
-If the ROM is invalid, the user will be left on the console with an error message.
+The data sent by _exec() is checked for pointer safety and sanity, but the path is assumed to point at a loadable ROM file.
+On EINVAL, the argv buffer is cleared, so later calls to _argv() return an empty set.
+If the ROM turns out to be invalid, the user is dropped back to the console with an error message.

 Op code: